 The above figure-3 indicated that the respondents of the study opined that the major causes of climate change was due to deforestation(96.50%) followed by Forest fire (73.50%).The causes of deforestation are due to rapid industrialization, population rise and smuggling of valuable timbers by wood smugglers.
-Besides this the main reasons for forest fire might be due to natural causes like lighting and man made causes like shift cultivation and firing of dry leaves for collection of biochar for industrial purpose as well as for domestic use.
-The findings are in line with the findings of of Kujur, A. and Dhoundiyal, M. (2019) .
+Besides this, the main reasons for forest fire might be due to natural causes like lighting and man made causes like shift cultivation and firing of dry leaves for collection of biochar for industrial purpose as well as for domestic use.
+The findings are in line with the findings of of Kujur and Dhoundiyal (2019) .

-An attempt has been made to find out the impact of climate change on the livelihood of the tribals under seven parameters which has been reflected in below Table-2.
+An attempt has been made to find out the impact of climate change on the livelihood of the tribals under seven parameters which has been reflected in Table-2. below.

 Table-2 : Impact of climate change on the livelihood of tribals